QuicKey

 They are also returned when you type a query, though their rank in the list of results is lower than open tabs.
 Click a closed tab to reopen it in its original location and with all of its browsing history intact.

-If you don't want any closed tabs to be shown, open the QuicKey options page and uncheck Include recently closed tabs in the search results.
-You can also remove the selected closed tab from the browser's history by pressing ctrlW (cmdctrlW on macOS) or by clicking its button on the right side of the menu.
+If you don't want any closed tabs to be shown, open the QuicKey options page and uncheck Include recently closed tabs in the search results in the General section.
+You can also remove the selected closed tab from the browser's history by pressing ctrlW (cmdctrlW on macOS) or by clicking its button on the right side of the list.

 Move tabs